fxdxdex/howto/index.md

 ### Withdraw Collateral

 If users want to exit position immediately or increase leverage for the same collateral, they can withdraw their collateral as per their needs.

+*Note: Users can't withdraw collateral if the value of collateral in USD in under $10.*

 ## Order Close